dev-kristian/nothing2c/README.md

-# Kino & Chill
+# Nothing <sup>2C</sup>

 ### A Movie & TV Show Watchlist and Recommendation Platform

-**Kino & Chill** is an interactive movie and TV show platform that lets users explore, manage curated watchlists, vote on Movie Night polls, and create shared experiences with friends!
+**Nothing <sup>2C</sup>** is an interactive movie and TV show platform that lets users explore, manage curated watchlists, vote on Movie Night polls, and create shared experiences with friends!
 Built with modern web development tools, it leverages Firebase for authentication, Firestore for real-time data management, and TMDb API for media information.

 ## Screenshots
 ### Explore Movies Section